kubernetes-sigs/gateway-api/site-src/index.md

 When using the Gateway API to manage ingress traffic, the [Gateway] resource defines a point of access at which traffic from outside clients can be routed into the cluster ([north/south traffic]).
-(If you're familiar with the older Ingress resource, you can think of a Gateway as analogous to a more-expressive, updated Ingress.)
+(If you're familiar with the older [Ingress API], you can think of the Gateway API as analogous to a more-expressive next-generation version of that API.)

 Each Gateway is associated with a [GatewayClass], which describes the actual kind of [gateway controller] that will handle traffic for the Gateway;